netgroup-polito/CrownLabs/cluster_config/cni_config/README.md

 ...
 ```

-Once the `calico.yaml` file is applied
+Now, apply the [calico.yaml](calico.yaml) file:

 ```sh
 kubectl apply -f calico.yaml
 ```

-we end up with the following configuration of the cluster:
+This will setup Calico with the following networking configuration of the cluster:
- - IP addresses of the workers: 192.168.31.[101-104] (outside CALICO configuration)
+ - IP addresses of pods: 172.16.0.0/16
- - IP addresses of the pods: 172.16.0.0/16
+ - IP addresses of services: 10.96.0.0/12

- - IP addresses of the services: 10.96.0.0/12
+IP addresses of the worker nodes are outside CALICO configuration.